 Make Your Own Homemade Natural Dish Soap

-The Environmental Working Group has an in-depth and comprehensive site dedicated to outing companies about what’s inside your favourite products.
+The Environmental Working Group has an in-depth and comprehensive site dedicated to outing companies about what’s inside your favorite products.
 Brands are rated from A – F so you can quickly see how what you buy ranks as far as being kind to the environment as well as being safe for you and your family.

 Something I noticed right away while perusing the list of dish soaps is how many “natural” brands have a D or F rating.
 Whole Foods, Method, Seventh Generation, and Simple Green all rank with a D or F. The full list can be found by following this link to the Environmental Working Group.